mmyrte/chelsa_cmip6/README.md

 Creating a monthly timeseries for the same model requires only an adaptation of the fefps, and fefpe parameter of the function.
 Here we show an example using a simple loop in python.
 The output will be a netCDF files for each month from 2016, 2100 for tas, tasmax, tasmin, and pr, and an annual timeseries for the bioclimatic variables.
+Notice the change in dates in fefps and fefpe, which need to be the end and start of the year.
+If the model you choose uses a 360 day calender (e.g. UKESM1-0-LL), the last day of the year is the 30th.

 ```python
 for year in range(2016,2101):
     chelsa_cmip6(activity_id='ScenarioMIP',